-NASHVILLE -- Ten years after his tragic death, quarterback Steve McNair remains in the minds of Titans fans.
+NASHVILLE -- Years after his tragic death, quarterback Steve McNair remains on the minds of Titans fans.

-Let's take a look at five of McNair's top moments with the Titans, on the weekend his No.9 jersey is retired.
+On July 4th, let's take a look at five of McNair's top moments with the Titans.

 TITANS 32, N.Y.
 GIANTS 29 (OT)